 The M200 certainly looks like an expensive printer.
 It has a sleek black design with rounded edges and an integrated LCD controller, after all.
-More importantly, its build area is enclosed, allowing it to maintain a constant temperature easier.
+More importantly, its build area is enclosed, allowing it to keep a constant temperature easier.
 This is a blessing if you want to print with materials like ABS.

 The build plate is heated and made of glass.
 The extruder can go as high as 290°, so you have a lot of scope here for different materials.
 Unfortunately, there’s just one extruder, so you can expect printing to move forward at a fairly slow rate.
 This printer’s specs claim a maximum speed of 100mm/s, which seems to back this up.

 You should note that this is a fairly large printer, although it’s still capable of fitting on a desktop.
 At more than a foot long in every direction, it’s really intended for those with a little extra space.

 Prints come across pretty nicely with the M200.
-You’ll see nice, rounded surfaces, and sharp edges with very little material waste.
+You’ll see nice, rounded surfaces, and sharp edges with little material waste.
 Even fairly complex structures can be printed, which is where many printers, even some high-end ones, fail.
 Best of all, this printer is very quiet unless you crank up the speed.